RehanShaikh-eng/FlappyBird/flappy-bird-game-java/README.md

-Flappy Bird Clone 🐦🎮
+Flappy Bird 🐦
-This is a Flappy Bird clone built using Java Swing.
+🎮 This is a Flappy Bird built using Java Swing.
 The game features a simple 2D UI, where the player controls a bird and navigates through obstacles by pressing the spacebar to flap.

 ✨ Features:
 Smooth Gameplay: Uses a game loop (Timer) for consistent frame updates.